lbain/lucybain/source/blog/2015/04-09-rails-girls-event-manager.md

 Hi there!

-I'm looking for something that Rails Girls could use to manage our events, particularly user sign ups.
+I’m looking for something that Rails Girls could use to manage our events, particularly user sign ups.
 In the past we've cobbled together something from various sites.
-Those sites are good on their own, but the whole system is pretty flimsy and I'm afraid someone might fall through the cracks.
-So I'm asking you for suggestions, but we've got some fairly specific requests...
+Those sites are good on their own, but the whole system is pretty flimsy and I’m afraid someone might fall through the cracks.
+So I’m asking you for suggestions, but we've got some fairly specific requests...
 Here’s what we're looking for:

 Required: